devops-timi/portfolio-project/README.md

 ### 3. Launch EC2 Instances on AWS
-Launched two EC2 instances:
+Launch two EC2 instances:

 - Control server – where Ansible is installed

 - Target server – where Docker and Jenkins are installed

-Installed Ansible on the control server:
+Install Ansible on the control server:

     sudo apt update
     sudo apt install ansible -y

-Installed Jenkins on the target server:
+Install Jenkins on the target server:

     sudo apt update
     sudo apt install jenkins -y #See Jenkins Documentation